thefoxboxman/TripIt/src/content/posts/victoria-2024-sydney-bypass.md

-We have decided to bypass Sydney by going out west trough Dunedoo, Mudgee and down to Goulburn.
+We have decided to bypass Sydney by going out west through Dunedoo, Mudgee and down to Goulburn.

-So big driving day to day.
+So big driving day today.
 Popped into Crescent Head but there was no where to park the van anywhere near the headland.
 Made a note to check into the beach front caravan park on our return trip.
-Head south along the M1 and turned off onto Buckets Way towards Stroud.
+Headed south along the M1 and turned off onto Buckets Way towards Stroud.
 Then onto Limeburners Creek Rd to Clarence Town.
 We checked into the Williams River Holiday Park.
 Clarence Town is a pre-federation village on the banks of the Williams River.

 ![img](../../Images/Sydney_Bypass/Clarence_Town_Bridge_DSC6916.jpg)
  ***<p style="text-align:center; "> Clarence_Town_Bridge </p>***